Privacy Policy

 Your facts stay yours

 Fact patterns, uploaded documents, notes, and every piece of work product Starry generates for you are visible only to your account.
-Access is invitation-only; there is no public registration.
-We do not sell or share your data, and the application runs no advertising or analytics trackers.
+Starry does not publish account content.
+We do not sell your data or run advertising trackers.

 Where your data lives